Civil War Veterans - Blue and Gray

 Some were not so lucky.
 James Wilson, buried in the Wilson Spring Cemetery, near Taylor, was the color bearer for Company C of the 17th Texas Cavalry.
 He was killed in action during the Battle of Mansfield in 1864 at the age of 23.
 Many more were killed in action and buried near where they died.
 Peter Gustavus Williamson, son of the county’s namesake Robert McAlpin Williamson died because of wounds suffered at the Battle of Gettysburg and was buried at the Hollywood Cemetery in Richmond, VA.

-Some veterans were notable pioneers, like John Berry, a veteran of the war of 1812, who at the age of 75 joined the 27th Brigade of the Texas State Troops, a local militia.
-Abner Doak, a surgeon for the 24th Virginia Cavalry, who is buried in the Taylor cemetery would survive the war to return to Taylor, serve as the mayor for two terms, and raise money to fund the construction of schools in Taylor.
+Some veterans were notable pioneers, like John Berry, a veteran of the war of 1812, who, at the age of 75, joined the 27th Brigade of the Texas State Troops, a local militia.
+Abner Doak, a surgeon for the 24th Virginia Cavalry, buried in the Taylor Cemetery, would survive the war to return to Taylor, serve as the mayor for two terms, and raise money to fund the construction of schools in Taylor.
 But most of the veterans buried in the county were working-class men, farmers, blacksmiths, and merchants who served in the war and either returned or moved to Williamson County after the war.
 One example is William A Magruder, also buried in the Taylor cemetery.
 Magruder was a farm laborer in Ohio when the war began.
 He joined the 122nd Ohio Volunteer Infantry and became a Captain.
-The 122nd fought at the Battle of the Wilderness, Spotsylvania, Cold Harbor and Appomattox Court House.
+The 122nd fought at the Battle of the Wilderness, Spotsylvania, Cold Harbor, and Appomattox Court House.

 The Texas Generals, presented by the Texas Division of the Sons of Confederate Veterans, is a series that profiles 14 of the Confederate Generals who commanded Texas Units during the War Between the States.